kevintruong/til/Deadlock,-Part-2:-Deadlock-Conditions.md

 * Mutual Exclusion: The resource cannot be shared
 * Circular Wait: There exists a cycle in the Resource Allocation Graph.
 There exists a set of processes {P1,P2,...} such that P1 is waiting for resources held by P2, which is waiting for P3,..., which is waiting for P1.
 * Hold and Wait: A process acquires an incomplete set of resources and holds onto them while waiting for the other resources.
-* No pre-emption: Once a process has acquired a resource, the resource cannot be taken away from a process and the process will not voluntarily give up a resource.
+* No pre-emption: Once a process has acquired a resource, the resource cannot be taken away from a process and the process will voluntarily give up a resource.

 ## Breaking the Coffman Conditions